devscanr/resume-checklist/README.md

 - Education

 It is not recommended to exceed 1-2 pages for juniors and 2-3 pages for senior specialists.
 If it does not fit, try reducing the font size, for example, to 10-12 points.
 If it still does not fit, you need to cut out the excess.

 _Corrections for students._
 Instead of `Work experience → Education`, change the structure to `Education → Projects`.
 For non-students, a list of projects is also acceptable, in certain cases.

+### 4️⃣ Portfolio / GitHub link

+In our view, each engineering resumes should contain a link to your portfolio and/or your GitHub (GitLab) professional account.
+NDA is not an argument, there're multiple ways to get around it (perfectly legal).
+If you have nothing to show: no screenshots, no contributions, no public projects, no stars, nothing... why would anyone bother to talk to you about hiring you?!

-### 4️⃣ Other
+### 5️⃣ Other

 It is worth checking the resume with a PDF validator.
 The text should be proofread several times, it should not contain spelling errors.
 Knowledge of the language may be secondary... but errors